Sparkling Wine Classic Method Brut Magnum

 Tasting notes

-A sparkling wine Classic Method Brut Magnum size!
 Floral, acacia and yellow flowers.
-Pleasant hints of medlar, grapefruit and pineapple precede the opening on notes of dried fruit such as Brazil nut.
-On the palate it is full-bodied and velvety, tense, vibrant.
-The support of carbonation is pleasant and accompanies a fresh bitter almond finish.
-It refines on its yeasts for at least three years.
-Fine and lively perlage, straw yellow color with golden reflections.
+Pleasant hints of loquat, grapefruit, and pineapple precede the opening on notes of dried fruit like Brazil nut.
+On the palate, it is full-bodied and velvety, tense, vibrant.
+The pleasant support of the carbonation accompanies a fresh finish of bitter almond.
+It ages on its own lees for at least three years.
+Fine and lively perlage, straw yellow in color with golden reflections.

 at the table